edgecompsolutions/event-driven-architecture-for-digital-shopfloor/README.md

 ![gtronics-demo-digital-twin](https://user-images.githubusercontent.com/107167692/217925435-a9e97193-e167-4d56-b107-65d371f18de0.png)

-Fledge is the system of IIoT machine which has southbound plugins to connect to various sensors.
+Fledge is a good open source system for IIoT machine which it has southbound plugins to connect to various sensors.
 We enabled a lathe simulator in it and to generate the readings.
 First, we will show it is in isolated scenario.
 The only choice to access its readings data is through its local dashboard.

 The following screen shot of the local dashboard shows the RPM and depth readings in each X process.